IRISMeister/iris-c-language/README.md

 # How to RUN

 ## Start IRIS on Docker(Ubuntu)
 Nothing to do except starting IRIS.
-Everything is ready to go.
+Everything is ready to go, then.
 ```bash
 user@host:~/$ git clone https://github.com/IRISMeister/iris-c-language.git
 user@host:~/$ cd iris-c-language